vt-gianni/PingContest/README.md

 The + button that can be seen on the screen above on the home page is only visible for a "pro" user, corresponding to an account managed by the leader of a club.
 The user is then brought to a form allowing him to create a tournament as well as its different series.

+### Contest information

+By clicking on one of the contests in the list, the application redirects to a screen displaying the information of a contest.

+### Club information

+On the screen of a contest, by clicking on the button "See the club", it is possible to display the information on the club organizing the contest.

+### Subscribe to a series

+By clicking on "See the series" on the screen of a tournament, the user is redirected to a page displaying the different series of the contest.
+He can then see if he is already registered or not for each series and register for a series by clicking on an icon directly.

 <p align="right">(<a href="#top">back to top</a>)</p>